A Legacy of Excellence

 Our Hall of Fame tradition began in June 2014, when the Newport Harbor High School Alumni Association inducted our first Class of Alumni and Faculty.
 We have recognized award-winning athletes, brave military personnel, ground-breaking scientists, public servants, artists, writers and actors, as well as beloved teachers, coaches, and administrators—all individuals who reflect our alma mater’s most cherished values of good citizenship and service to others.

-We celebrated our 6th Hall of Fame class on the evening of Thursday October 13, 2022 with our Sailor family.
+We celebrated our previous Hall of Fame for our 6th class on the evening of Thursday October 13, 2022 with our Sailor family.
 Our honorees gathered in front of the Robert B. Wentz Theater at 6:30pm to kick off a meet-and-greet hour with family and friends.

 The ceremony commenced at 7:30pm with NHHS principal Dr. Sean Boulton, and Laura DeSoto (Class of 1976 and Alumni co-President) served as MC.
 Three past honorees Dr. Joe Corbo, Mary Lyons, and James “Walkie” Ray introduced our new Hall of Fame class.
 Each of our “great eight” who spoke offered inspiration about how to create a life of meaning through service to others.